Azure/azurestack-powershell/Az.BootStrapper/Module/help/about_version_profiles.md

 ## Finding appropriate version profiles

-Use the Get-AzProfile cmdlet to discover available profile versions, and profile versions supported by an Azure instance.
+Use the Get-AzApiProfile cmdlet to discover available profile versions, and profile versions supported by an Azure instance.

 ```
-Get-AzProfile -ListAvailable
+Get-AzApiProfile -ListAvailable
 ```

 lists all available version profiles.